 Grade 2/3 to Grade 5/6 Development Teams

 This is our earliest entry level into basketball at TCYBA.
 Players enjoy one hour of practice time per week at this level with competition in the year-end Alicia Lam Jamboree, where they get to enjoy their first game play experiences with referees.

 Grade 3/4 Divisions - 3 x 3 Program

-With greater time on task (more touches and playing time for everyone) Tri-City Youth Basketball feels that the adjustment to programming at this development level will provide a high-quality experience for youth basketball players creating a positive experience which will help foster their passion as they grow with the sport.
+With greater time on task (more touches and playing time for everyone), TCYBA feels the adjustment to programming at this development level will provide a high-quality experience for youth basketball players and create a positive experience to help foster their passion as they grow with the sport.